forax/lazylr/README.md

   // BinaryOp[op=+, left=NumLit[value=2], right=BinaryOp[op=*, left=NumLit[value=3], right=NumLit[value=4]]]
 ```

-If you want to know more about how to design you grammar,
+If you want to know more about how to design your grammar,
 there is a step-by-step [GUIDE.md](GUIDE.md).

 ## Using with Maven

-The binary distribution is available on jitPack.io repository.
+The binary distribution is available on the jitPack.io repository.

-So first, you need to add jitpack.io as a repository in the POM file,
+First, add jitpack.io as a repository in the POM file:

 ```xml
 ...